farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 </rdf:RDF>
 ```

 The remedial action is imported only if the `normalAvailable` field is set to `true`.

-As for
+> The remedial action can still be imported if `normalAvailable` is set to `false` if the remedial action is also
+> defined in the SSI profile with its field `avilable` set to `true`.

-the [contingencies](#contingencies), the `mRID` is used as the remedial action's identifier and
+As for the [contingencies](#contingencies), the `mRID` is used as the remedial action's identifier and
 the `RemedialActionSystemOperator` and `name` are concatenated together to create the remedial action's name.
 The
 instant of the remedial action is determined by the `kind` which can be either `preventive` or `curative`.
 Finally,
 the `timeToImplement` is converted to a number of seconds and used as the remedial action's speed.